jordansaker/Fuel-Log-API/docs/endpoints.md

 ## POST /logs/me/\$car_id/expenditure/

 Get an expenditure summary for a specified time period for the authenticated user's car.
-The endpoint takes a "to_date" and "from_date" dates in the request body.
+The endpoint takes a "from_date" (starting) to "to_date" (ending) dates in the request body.

 **Date format in request:** "YYYY-mm-dd"